ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 npm install --global gulp
 ```

-## Environment Setup
+## Theme Setup

 We will use the [underscore](http://underscores.me/) theme as our initial theme.
-Please navigate to [underscores.me](http://underscores.me/), generate a new theme and give it a name then download it to the WordPress themes directory then activate it from the dashboard.
+We can navigate to [underscores.me](http://underscores.me/), generate a new theme and give it a name like `gulp-wordpress`, download it to the WordPress themes directory, then activate it from the dashboard.

-I have downloaded my theme with the name as: `gulp-wordpress` and let's set this name our theme name from now.

-From the command line, navigate to the theme directory where you have added the theme, for example:
+From the command line, we can navigate to the theme directory where we have added the theme, for example:

 ```
 cd ~/www/wordpress/wp-content/themes/gulp-wordpress
 ```

-Next we need to run the command `npm init` and follow a few simple steps to create a `package.json` file which will include some information about the theme and how to manage Node.js modules.
-After finishing up the steps, we will have a starting file that looks similar to:
+To prepare the theme wo work with Gulp, we need to run the command `npm init` and follow a few simple steps to create a `package.json` file which will include some information about the theme and how to manage Node.js modules.

+After finishing up the steps, we will have a starting file that looks similar to this:

 ```js
 {